Klimpen/tis-100/readme.md

 ### 1001 LAST

-An alias for the register corresponding to the directional communication was received from or sent to the last time this core accessed `ANY`.
+The second inter-core alias. `LAST`represents the register corresponding to the directional communication was received from or sent to the last time this core accessed an inter-core register.

 ### 1010 ALL